Universe League: Final round

-The team with the highest combined score from the final voting period (Jan 18-24, 2025) and the final live voting period (during the episode airing) will claim the prestigious Prism Cup for their team, securing debut for all seven members.
+The team with the highest combined score from the final voting period (Jan 18–24, 2025) and the final live voting period (during the episode airing) will claim the prestigious Prism Cup for their team, securing debut for all seven members.
 On top of the selected team, an additional two members would be added to the debut lineup.
 The player with the most votes from each of the other teams would also join the debut group.
 The team would become a nine-member group, aptly named AHOF (All-time Hall of Famer).
+(Note: At the finale, Team Rhythm finished first, making them the winning team, and all seven members automatically became part of the debut group.
+Team Groove and Team Beat placed second and third, respectively.
+Ranks 1st through 7th were assigned to the seven Rhythm members, while ranks 8th and 9th were reserved for the highest-voted members of the second- and third-placing teams, respectively.
+Ranks 10th through 15th were occupied by the remaining six members of Team Groove, and ranks 16th through 21st were occupied by the remaining six members of Team Beat.)